Solertis/JuMP.jl/docs/src/variables.md

 ## User-defined containers

-Finally, in the section [Variable containers](@ref), we explained how JuMP supports the efficient creation of collections of JuMP variables in three types of containers.
+In the section [Variable containers](@ref), we explained how JuMP supports the efficient creation of collections of JuMP variables in three types of containers.
 However, users are also free to create collections of JuMP variables in their own datastructures.
 For example, the following code creates a dictionary with symmetric matrices as the values:
 ```jldoctest; setup=:(model=Model())
 julia> variables = Dict{Symbol, Symmetric{JuMP.VariableRef,